Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/README.md

 ### **If you want to modify the parameters for run.py:**
 [these are the parameters](https://github.com/Victor2266/ComputerVision-Concept-Art-to-Model-Real3D/blob/4e2323a7d527d56bd7fa0e62f0f24a59a8137bca/parameters.md)

+## Run The Remesh and Texture Generation Demo (Locally):
+write here

 ## How To Do Training:
 ### Data preparation
-This repo uses MVImgNet, CO3D, OmniObject3D and our collected real images.
-Please see [this file](./assets/data_preparation.md).
+This repo uses Gobjaverse and our collected real images.

 ### Step 0: (Optional) Fine-tune TripoSR
 As TripoSR predicts 3D shapes with randomized scales, we first need to fine-tune it on Objaverse.
 We provide the [fine-tuned model weight](https://huggingface.co/hwjiang/Real3D/resolve/main/model_both.ckpt?download=true), so you can put it to `./checkpoint/model_both.ckpt` and skip this stage.

 ### Step 1: Self-training on real images
 Use `./train_sv.sh`.
+Or `train_sv_for_fruit.sh`
+You have to change the YAML file in `./config` to set your hyper parameters and change the paths in the dataloader scripts in `./dataset` to point to your MV and SV datasets.

 ## Evaluation:
 Use `./eval.sh` and modify the script and config accordingly.